github/gh-mysql-conf-diff/README.md

 Here are our support expectations:

-1. **Community Support**: Our primary support channel is through our community.
-Users are encouraged to share their experiences, solutions, and best practices among each other.
-For general questions or discussions, please use [community forum link or communication channel].
+1. **Community Support**: For general questions or discussions, please reach out to the community on the [DBAChat Slack](https://dbachat.slack.com/).
-1. **Issue Tracker**: For reporting bugs or requesting new features, please use our issue tracker [link to issue tracker].
-This platform is regularly monitored by our team, and we aim to respond to each issue appropriately.
+1. **Issue Tracker**: For reporting bugs or requesting new features, please use our [issue tracker](https://github.com/github/gh-mysql-conf-diff/issues).
 1. **Contribution**: Users who wish to contribute fixes or improvements are welcome to do so.
 Please refer to our [contribution guidelines](CONTRIBUTING.md) for more information on how to contribute.

 Please note that as an open-source project, support is largely dependent on the availability and capacity of our community and development team.
 We appreciate your understanding and patience.